DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Azure IoT Central - Jobs/execution.md

 - Navigate to the Cloud Properties section.
 First enter the property Sending interval.
 Click on the arrow pointing downwards to the far right to open the "Schema" area.
 Enter the data for the schema here as well.
 Save your entries by clicking on "Save".
 ![DevityHub](/img/az/6.png)

 - In order to use the template, Azure requires a relationship to an existing template.
 To do this, navigate to the "Relations" area, enter a name for the relation and select "Digital Distribution Gateway" as the target.
-Save your entries with "Save"
+Save your entries with "Save".
 - Click on "Publish" to be able to use the template in the entire IoT Central.
 ![DevityHub](/img/az/7.png)
 - Confirm the review screen with a click on "Publish" again.